Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Basics of open quantum systems

 \subsubsection{Born-Markov approximation}

 First we derive the master equation in the Born-Markov approximation.
-Depending on the time scale hierarchies, a further approximation, the rotating wave approximation or the gradient expansion, will be later applied to this master equation in the sections \ref{sec:Basics_Approx_QOL} and \ref{sec:Basics_Approx_QBM} respectively.
+Depending on the time scale hierarchies, a further approximation, the rotating wave approximation or the gradient expansion, will be later applied to this master equation in Sec.~\ref{sec:Basics_Approx_QOL} and Secs.~\ref{sec:Basics_Approx_QBM}, \ref{sec:Basics_Approx_exQBM} respectively.

 Our starting point is the von-Neumann equation in the interaction picture:

 For simplicity, we omit $I$ for $\rho_{\rm tot}^{(I)}$ or $V_I$ which denotes that the interaction picture is adopted.
 By substituting a formal solution of the von-Neumann equation